fortio/fortio/README.md

 to unlimited. e.g. 10:30 means randomly choose a max connection reuse threshold between 10 and 30 requests.
   -content-type string
-        Sets http content type.
+        Sets HTTP content type.
 Setting this value switches the request method from GET to POST.
   -curl
         Just fetch the content once -curl-stdout-headers
-        Restore pre 1.22 behavior where http headers of the fast client are output to stdout in curl mode. now stderr by default.
+        Restore pre 1.22 behavior where HTTP headers of the fast client are output to stdout in curl mode. now stderr by default.
   -data-dir Directory
         Directory where JSON results are stored/read (default ".")
   -dns-method method
-        When a name resolves to multiple ip, which method to pick: cached-rr for cached round robin, rnd for random, first for first answer (pre 1.30 behavior), rr for round robin. (default cached-rr)
+        When a name resolves to multiple ip, which method to pick: cached-rr for cached round-robin, rnd for random, first for first answer (pre 1.30 behavior), rr for round-robin. (default cached-rr)
   -echo-debug-path URI
         http echo server URI for debug, empty turns off that part (more secure) (default "/debug")